 Regulatory AI and Building Codes

-Cities worldwide are incorporating AI into permitting and compliance processes.
-New York City's Department of Buildings launched its AI review system in January 2024, processing permits 38% faster than manual review.
-Singapore's Building and Construction Authority uses AI to check building plans against 5,000+ regulatory requirements.
+Cities are beginning to incorporate AI into permitting and compliance processes.
+Several major municipalities have piloted or launched AI-assisted plan review systems, with early results suggesting meaningful reductions in review times.
+Singapore's Building and Construction Authority has been a leader in using AI to check building plans against regulatory requirements.

 Speakers addressing regulatory AI must understand both technology and policy.
 Key topics include algorithmic bias in code enforcement, liability when AI approves non-compliant designs, and integration with existing permit workflows.
-The EU's AI Act, effective August 2024, classifies building safety systems as "high-risk AI," requiring specific compliance measures.
+The EU's AI Act classifies building safety systems as potentially "high-risk AI," requiring specific compliance measures that will affect firms working internationally.

 Carbon Intelligence and Climate AI

-Speakers should address specific applications: AI-driven material selection reducing embodied carbon by 15-20%, machine learning models predicting building performance across 50-year lifecycles, and automated systems optimizing HVAC operations based on occupancy patterns and weather forecasts.
+Speakers should address specific applications: AI-driven material selection, machine learning models predicting building performance over long lifecycles, and automated systems optimizing HVAC operations based on occupancy patterns and weather forecasts.

 Human-AI Collaboration in Design